korylprince/KLogViewer/README.md

 If you are running this on a windows box, you need to edit the commands and find a replacement for grep, tail, sed, etc.

 Simply copy the KLogViewer folder to your web directory, copy auth/options.php.def to auth/options.php and edit it for authentication options and for your list of logs.

+If you just want a single login, copy auth/users.list.def to auth/users.list.
+You can use auth/mkpasswd.php to change the password.
+See https://github.com/korylprince/KAuth for usage.

 Then navigate to your website and login.

 If you have any issues or questions, email the email address below, or open an issue at: